Load balance across Pulsar brokers

 # Usage threshold to determine a broker as over-loaded loadBalancerBrokerOverloadedThresholdPercentage=85

-The usage stats are gathered by Pulsar from the system metrics.
+Pulsar gathers the usage stats from the system metrics.

-In case of network utilization, in some cases the network interface speed reported by Linux is not correct and needs to be manually overridden.
-This is the case in AWS EC2 instances with 1Gbps NIC speed for which the OS report 10Gbps speed.
+In case of network utilization, in some cases the network interface speed that Linux reports is not correct and needs to be manually overridden.
+This is the case in AWS EC2 instances with 1Gbps NIC speed for which the OS reports 10Gbps speed.

-Because of the incorrect max speed, the Pulsar load manager might think the broker has not reached the NIC capacity, while in fact it's already using all the bandwidth and the traffic is being slowed down.
+Because of the incorrect max speed, the Pulsar load manager might think the broker has not reached the NIC capacity, while in fact the broker already uses all the bandwidth and the traffic is slowed down.

 # Override the auto-detection of the network interfaces max speed. # This option is useful in some environments (eg: EC2 VMs) where the max speed # reported by Linux is not reflecting the real bandwidth available to the broker. # Since the network usage is employed by the load manager to decide when a broker # is overloaded, it is important to make sure the info is correct or override it # with the right value here.
 The configured value can be a double (eg: 0.8) and that # can be used to trigger load-shedding even before hitting on NIC limits. loadBalancerOverrideBrokerNicSpeedGbps=

-When the value is empty, Pulsar will use the value reported by the OS.
+When the value is empty, Pulsar uses the value that the OS reports.